-1. Present and planned land uses in the area, including agriculture and open-space.

-Present and planned land uses within the District are primarily residential.

-2. Present and probable need for public facilities and services in the area.

-The probable need for public services and facilities reflect existing and anticipated land uses within the District, which are predominantly residential.

-3. Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide.

-District facilities are sufficient for the services provided.

-4. Existence of any social or economic communities of interest in the area if the Commission determines that they are relevant to the agency.

-Territory within the District is a small, somewhat isolated residential development.
+- 1. Present and planned land uses in the area, including agriculture and open-space. - Present and planned land uses within the District are rural residential. - 2.
+Present and probable need for public facilities and services in the area. - The probable need for public services and facilities reflect existing and anticipated land uses within the District. - 3.
+Present capacity of public facilities and adequacy of public service that the agency provides or is authorized to provide. - District facilities, when constructed, will be sufficient for the services provided. - 4.
+Existence of any social or economic communities of interest in the area if the Commission determines that they are relevant to the agency. - Territory within the District is a rural residential community.